aliaksandr-s/colors-in-cultures/README.md

 ## To Do:

+- deploy
+- ci
-- Update icons
+- analytics
-- Add icons for nations
 - route change animation
 - banner animation
-- production build
+- pwa
-- deploy
+- link to menu